null

 YBells vs. Kettlebells

-If you’re a hardcore kettlebell lover, I can understand why you might raise an eyebrow in questioning if a YBell can hold up to the standards you expect from a kettlebell.
-After all, a kettlebell’s unique shape and weight distribution is the reason why it works so well.
-However, the unique shape of the YBell Neo mimics the same weight distribution when you grip any of the three outer handles the way you would a kettlebell — we call this an Outer Grip.
+As an ardent fan of kettlebells, you might be skeptical about whether a YBell can measure up to the standards you have come to expect from a kettlebell.
+Indeed, the unique form and weight distribution of a kettlebell is what makes it such an effective tool.
+However, the distinctive design of the YBell Neo replicates this same weight distribution when any of the three outer handles are gripped as you would a kettlebell — a technique referred to as an Outer Grip.

-To mimic a kettlebell swing, for example, you can use one or two hands on one YBell the same way you use a kettlebell.
-Or you can use two YBells to do alternating kettlebell low swings and kettlebell high swings.
-Better yet, if you’re familiar with the bottoms-up positioning for a kettlebell that’s commonly used for shoulder stability training, the YBell works perfectly for that too!
+To simulate a kettlebell swing, you can grip a single YBell with one or both hands in a similar manner as you would a kettlebell.
+You can also use two YBells for alternating low and high kettlebell swings.
+Moreover, if you're familiar with the bottoms-up positioning of a kettlebell often used for shoulder stability training, the YBell serves this purpose just as effectively!

 Use YBells for any of your favorite kettlebell exercises, including the kettlebell high swing.